Our Diversity, Equity, and Inclusion Initiatives

 Reach Out and Read is a national, award-winning early literacy intervention and access programme, enabling physicians and nurse practitioners to distribute books directly to patients during milestone visits.

-This year, Almac was pleased to announce that we have funded the Children’s Hospital of Philadelphia’s (CHOP) award-winning, national Reach Out and Read programme serving the Primary Care Practice based in Souderton PA for one year, effective April 2024.
+This year, Almac continued support of the Children’s Hospital of Philadelphia’s (CHOP) award winning, national Reach Out and Read programme serving the Primary Care Practice based in Souderton Pennsylvania.

 Almac supports SistersIN